kgurchiek/Minecraft-Server-Scanner-Discord-Bot/README.md

 Sends some stats about the bot

 ### /randserver
-Gets a random Minecraft server
+Fetches a random Minecraft server
-ㅤ

 ### /pingserver \<ip\> \<port\>
-gets info from a server
+Fetches the current status of a server

 #### arguments:
 ##### ip